IMGIITRoorkee/omniport-docs/docs/source/how_to/use_oauth2.rst

        }
     }

-However, if the access token is invalid, you will receive the following 404 error response.
+However, if the access token is invalid, you will receive the following ``401 Unauthorized`` error response.

 .. code-block::

-      "Associated application not found"
+    {
+        "detail": "Authentication credentials were not provided."
+    }